minervaproject/pykurento/README.md

 ssh -nNT -i <identity file> -L 8888:localhost:8888 <user>@<server address>
 ```

+### Gitter Chatroom
+Find out more info in the Gitter chatroom, located at https://gitter.im/minervaproject/pykurento

 ## License
 As with Kurento, this client is released under the terms of [LGPL version 2.1](http://www.gnu.org/licenses/lgpl-2.1.html) license.